corrode/corrode.github.io/content/blog/simple/index.md

 If you can defer the decision for just a little longer, it's often better to do so.

 Generics have an impact on the "feel" of the entire codebase.
-If you use a lot of genereics, you will have to deal with the consequences everywhere.
+If you use a lot of generics, you will have to deal with the consequences everywhere.
 You will have to understand the signatures of functions and structs as well as the error messages that come with them.
 The hidden compilation cost of generics is hard to measure and optimize for.